Rlocksley/DNMC/README.md

 #DNMC^2:This is an implementation of a Feed Forward Network which uses a DMNC as its external Memory.

-It has a kind of cognition a lttle bit similar to https://arxiv.org/pdf/1703.04361.pdf%3E: through reading several times from the memory while the ith read influence the i+1th read.
+It has a kind of cognition a little bit similar to https://arxiv.org/pdf/1703.04361.pdf%3E: through reading several times from the memory while the ith read influence the i+1th read.

 Its like you read a pointer in the first read to access the array in the next read.